✓ Updated April 2026

 Essential Travel Tips

 Rent a car if you plan to explore beyond Jeju City.
-While buses are available, they can be infrequent and time-consuming, especially for reaching more remote natural attractions like Hallasan National Park or the coastlines.
-Having your own wheels gives you the freedom to stop at scenic viewpoints and charming cafes at your own pace.
+While public buses exist, they can be infrequent and time-consuming, especially for reaching natural attractions like Hallasan National Park or the coast.
+Having your own wheels gives you the freedom to stop at scenic viewpoints and hidden beaches at your own pace.

 Don't miss out on Jeju's black pork!
 It's a local specialty, known for its rich flavor and tender texture.
-Look for restaurants in areas like Seogwipo or near the coast where you can grill it yourself at the table – it's a fun and delicious experience.
+Look for restaurants advertising 'Heukdwaeji' (흑돼지) – many offer all-you-can-eat options or set menus where you grill the meat yourself at the table, a fun and delicious experience.

 Be mindful of the 'Haenyeo' (female divers) and their traditions.
-These incredible women harvest seafood without oxygen tanks.
-When you see them, observe respectfully from a distance and avoid interrupting their work.
-Many restaurants near the coast offer incredibly fresh seafood caught by the Haenyeo.
+These incredible women harvest seafood without scuba gear.
+If you see them working or selling their catch, admire from a respectful distance and avoid disturbing them.
+Some markets offer opportunities to try their fresh seafood directly.

-While credit cards are widely accepted, it's wise to carry some cash for smaller markets, street food stalls, and local buses.
-Many smaller establishments, especially outside of the main tourist hubs, might prefer cash transactions.
-You can easily withdraw Korean Won from ATMs at the airport or in major towns.
+While credit cards are widely accepted, carry some cash for smaller vendors and local markets, especially those selling street food or souvenirs.
+You can withdraw Korean Won (KRW) from ATMs at the airport or in major towns.
+Many smaller guesthouses or rural shops might prefer cash.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.